Sally (1764 ship)

-The Sally (1764), or sometimes The Sally, was an 18th century Rhode Island brigantine slave ship launched from Providence and destined for the western-most coast of Africa.
-Like many voyages from the state at this time, the ship was charted by Nicholas Brown and Company, a merchant firm founded by the prominent Brown family (of brothers Nicholas, Joseph, John, and Moses).
-This same company, and the successful mercantile family, was the main benefactor in the foundation of Brown University in 1764 (the same year as The Sally’s departure).
-The story of The Sally rose to infamy upon return – and for centuries, thereafter – due to high mortality rates following a slave revolt and widespread health issues.
-Of the 196 captives on board, more than 109 were either murdered by captain, Esek Hopkins, and crew, died from diseases and starvation, or took their own lives.
-Within the state of Rhode Island, The Sally serves an important historical symbol of the atrocities of northern slavery, as well as the legacy of slave labor within prominent American institutions, namely Brown University.
+Sally was a brigantine which was outfitted as a slave ship and launched from Providence, Rhode Island in 1764.
+Like many voyages from colonial Rhode Island at this time, the ship was charted by Nicholas Brown and Company, a merchant firm founded by the prominent Brown family (of brothers Nicholas, Joseph, John, and Moses).
+The company and family were the main benefactor in the foundation of Brown University in 1764 (the same year as Sallys departure).
+The story of Sally rose to infamy upon return – and for centuries, thereafter – due to high mortality rates following a slave revolt and widespread health issues.
+Of the 196 captives on board, more than 109 were either murdered by Captain Esek Hopkins and the crew, died from diseases and starvation, or took their own lives.
+Within the state of Rhode Island, Sally serves an important historical symbol of the atrocities of northern slavery, as well as the legacy of slave labor within prominent American institutions, namely Brown University.